carpentries-incubator/hpc-intro/README.md

    * Code snippets are placed in subdirectories that are named according to the episode they appear in.
 For example, if the snippet is for episode 12, then it will be in a subdirectory called `12`.
-   * In the episodes source, snippets are included using [Liquid]( https://shopify.github.io/liquid/) scripting `include` statements.
+   * In the episodes source, snippets are included using [Liquid][liquid] scripting `include` statements.
 For example, the first snippet in episode 12 is included using `{% include /snippets/12/info.snip %}`.

 1. Edit `_config_options.yml` in your snippets folder.
 These options set such things as the address of the host to log in to, definitions of the command